ttmo-ms/lab/Readme.md

 | PIP_ARGS | "-i https://mirrors.aliyun.com/pypi/simple" |
 | LAB_EXTENSIONS | "jupyterlab-drawio @jupyterlab/toc" |

-### If you want to customize args, you can override it with:
+### If you want to customize args and rebuild image, you can override they with:

 #### Use docker
+> Add `--build-arg`.
 ```shell script
 docker build -t ttmo/lab \
 --build-arg PIP_PACKAGES="tensorflow" \